Generative Multi-Label Zero-Shot Learning: Experiments

-\textbf{Open Images:} Tab.~\ref{tab:sota_nuswide_openimages} shows the state-of-the-art comparison for ZSL and GZSL classification.
+\textbf{Open Images:} Tab.~\ref{tab:sota_nuswide_openimages} shows the state-of-the-art comparison for ZSL and GZSL tasks.
 The results are reported in terms of mAP and F1 score at \textit{top}-$K$ predictions ($K {\in} \{10,20\}$).
-Compared to the NUS-WIDE dataset, Open Images has significantly larger number of labels.
+Since only $4{,}728$ seen classes are present in the testing set instances, the mAP score for the GZSL task is obtained by averaging AP for the $5{,}128$ (seen+unseen) classes, following~\cite{openimages}.
+Compared to NUS-WIDE, Open Images has significantly larger number of labels.
 This makes the ranking problem within an image more challenging, reflected by the lower F1 scores in the table.
 For the ZSL task, LESA obtains F1 scores of $1.4$ and $1.0$ at $K{=}10$ and $K{=}20$, respectively.
 Our approach performs favorably against LESA with F1 scores of $2.5$ and $2.2$ at $K {=} 10$ and $K {=} 20$, respectively.
 A similar performance gain is also observed for the mAP metric.
 It is worth noting that this dataset has $400$ unseen labels, thereby making the problem of ZSL challenging.
-As in ZSL, our approach also achieves consistent improvement in performance, in terms of both F1 and mAP, over the state-of-the-art for the GZSL task.
+As in ZSL, our approach also achieves consistent gains, in both F1 and mAP, over the state-of-the-art for GZSL.

-\textbf{MS COCO:} Although the problem of zero-shot object detection is investigated, we are the first to evaluate zero-shot classification on this dataset.
-Tab.~\ref{tab:sota_coco} shows the state-of-the-art comparison for ZSL and GZSL classification.
-Since the maximum number of unseen classes in an image is $3$ in the validation set, we only report the F1 score at $K{=}3$.
-We re-implement LabelEM, CONSE and Fast0tag since their codes are not publicly available.
-For LESA, we obtain the results using the code-base from authors.
-Our approach obtains superior (G)ZSL classification performance, in terms of F1 score and mAP, compared to existing methods.
+\textbf{MS COCO:} We are the first to evaluate zero-shot classification on this dataset.
+Tab.~\ref{tab:sota_coco} shows the state-of-the-art comparison for ZSL and GZSL tasks.
+Since the maximum number of unseen classes per image is $3$ in \textit{val} set, we report the F1 at only $K{=}3$ for the ZSL task.
+We re-implement LabelEM, CONSE and Fast0tag since the respective source codes are not publicly available.
+For LESA, we obtain the results using the code-base provided by the authors.
+Our approach obtains superior (G)ZSL performance, in both F1 score and mAP, compared to existing methods.
+Particularly, our approach obtains significant gains of $8.9\%$ and $5.3\%$ in terms of mAP for the ZSL and GZSL tasks over Fast0Tag~\cite{zhang2016fast}.
+Similar gains over the existing methods are also obtained for F1 score on both tasks, showing the efficacy of our approach.